Loss Functions for Detecting Outliers in Panel Data: Applications

 \subsection{General Procedure for Using Loss Functions}

-Loss function evaluations usually begin by recoding zeroes to a small positive value (the exact value determined by the range and smallest value of the data) and setting $q = -.5$.
+Loss function evaluations usually begin by recoding zeros to a small positive value (the exact value determined by the range and smallest value of the data) and setting $q = -.5$.
 If time is chronological, the analyst then has to examine the data and the rankings of their associated losses.
 If, in their opinion, too many observations with small changes occurring to small base values are ranked highly, then $q$ should be increased.
 If, on the other hand, too many observations with small changes to large base values are ranked highly, then $q$ should be decreased.
 This process continues until the analyst is satisfied with the loss rankings.
-The authors have found that initially changing $q$ by .1 is satisfactory.
-If time is nominal, the authors' experience is that two comparisons should be done using both variables for $B$.
+Our experience has found that initially changing $q$ by .1 is satisfactory.
+If time is nominal, our experience is that two comparisons should be done using both variables for $B$.

 Bryan (1999) suggests using $q = \log(range)/25 – 1$ as a starting point, where $range$ is the range of the data under examination.
 The motivation is that as the range increases, the absolute difference should take increasing weight.
 Conversely, as the range decreases, the absolute relative difference should take increasing weight.
 This criterion is not scale-invariant, so it should only be used with discrete data.